hbc/Intro-to-Unix/lessons/05_data_organization.md

 ### Metadata

 From this study we are using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
 Using this data, we will evaluate transcriptional patterns associated with MOV10 overexpression.
-In addition to the raw sequence data we also need to collect *information about the data*, also known as *metadata*.
+In addition to the raw sequence data we also need to collect **information about the data**, also known as metadata.

 > 1. What is your definition of metadata?
 > 2. What kinds of metadata might a sequencing project generate?